-Lead is a metal that occurs naturally in the environment.
-Lead can be found in the air, water land (soils and dust).
-It is all around us, in our homes, places of worship, offices and schools, but very commonly found in paint!
+Lead is a naturally occurring metal found in the environment.
+It can be present in the air, water, and land (including soils and dust).
+It is commonly found in our homes, places of worship, offices, and schools, but it is most frequently found in paint.

 Where does Lead come from?

-Lead is usually released into the environments during activities in burning fossil fuels, manufacturing, construction and demolition and the like.
-To be more specific, smelting, waste burning (incineration), mining, paint manufacturing and consumption as well as used up ammunitions can all release lead into the environment.
+Lead is typically released into the environment during activities such as burning fossil fuels, manufacturing, construction, and demolition.
+Specifically, smelting, waste burning (incineration), mining, paint manufacturing and consumption, as well as the use of ammunition, can all contribute to the release of lead into the environment.

 What products may contain Lead?